Military Spouses: Ensuring Financial Readiness on the Homefront

 While military readiness may be in the forefront of your spouse’s mind, you are the one likely responsible for financial readiness on the homefront, particularly during deployment.
 It’s important to make sure you are armed and ready to provide your family with a strong financial plan for the future.

 Being a part of the military family allows you to have a broad network to turn to for all kinds of assistance.
 Think of the SEC’s Office of Investor Education and Advocacy and Investor.gov as a part of that network that can assist you with your savings and investing plans.
-The best part is that wherever your next duty station is, you can access our free investor education tools and resources at Investor.gov, including our military page.
+The best part is that wherever your next duty station is, you can access our free investor education tools and resources at Investor.gov.

 As any service member can attest, every successful mission starts with a good military operation plan.
-As the family’s chief financial officer, you can get started right away with developing a plan by checking out our Financial Readiness Saving and Investing for Military Personnel brochure.
-The brochure will provide you with basic training tips on how to invest wisely and avoid fraud.
+As the family’s chief financial officer, you can get started right away with developing a plan by checking out our military webpage.
+It will provide you with basic training tips on how to invest wisely and avoid fraud.

 There are essentially three keys to financial success: